AhmedSalih3d/SmoothedParticleHydrodynamicsManual/SmoothingKernels.md

 * As $q$ gets larger, the weighting should decrease consistently
 6. Differentiable
 * Simulation of computational fluid dynamics requires derivatives, the weighting function, the basis of the simulation approach must be differentiable, preferably more than twice
+7. Positive weighting values
+* For all valid values of $q$ the kernel must return a value greater than or equal to zero

 For the first point, the "ground truth" is often taken as a spherical support domain for the kernel, i.e. a spherical volume around the material point.
 In theory a box with equal side lengths would fulfill the criteria as well, but the added complexity does not seem to provide any real benefits.
+The list of considerations above are not necessarily mathematical.
+For example it is indeed possible to define a kernel fulfilling the mathematical criterias, but violating some of the items mentionedh here.
+One example of why these considerations still are of utmost importance, is that when later, the density estimation through the kernel operator will be discussed, it is clear that a kernel violating the criteria of positive weighting values will lead to negative density values!
+This of course goes against the physics intended to be modelled.